IdoNirTheGreat/Chipsy/README.md

 To quit the program, press `esc`.

 Note that you can custom change the controls by choosing different keys in the file and function `main.c` -> `update_input`.
 The program handles the key events through the SDL library, so it should be pretty straight-forward.
-For more SDL keystrokes information, click this [link](https://www.libsdl.org/release/SDL-1.2.15/docs/html/guideinputkeyboard.html).
+For more SDL keystroke event information, click this [link](https://www.libsdl.org/release/SDL-1.2.15/docs/html/guideinputkeyboard.html).

 <br />